-A Docker cluster pools multiple Docker hosts and exposes them as a single virtual Docker host, so you can deploy multiple containers into the cluster.
-The cluster will handle all the complex management plumbing, like scalability, health, and so forth.
-Figure 5-8 represents how a Docker cluster for composed applications maps to Azure Container Service (ACS).
+Coming back to the Docker cluster for composed applications, in Figure 5-8 represents how it maps to Azure Container Service (ACS).
+A Docker cluster pools together multiple Docker hosts and exposes them as a single virtual Docker host so you can deploy into the cluster multiple containers while the cluster will handle all the complex management plumbing, like scalability, health, etc.